 - Dooring (opening a car door into the path of a bicyclist)

 - Tailgating/Aggressive Driving

 While other drivers can cause bicycle accidents, sometimes bicyclists get into crashes because of dangerous road conditions or defective bicycles.
 Other times, someone’s dog or another animal might run out into the path of a bicyclist and cause them to get knocked off their bike or crash.

 At Armando Personal Injury Law, our clients are family.
 In other words, we think of your problems like our problems and will stand by your side when you need us the most.
-Tampa bicycle accident attorney Armando Edmiston is caring, compassionate, accessible, and knows what it takes to build a strong case on your behalf that gets results.
+Attorney Armando Edmiston is caring, compassionate, accessible, and knows what it takes to build a strong case on your behalf that gets results.
 Serving clients in Tampa and throughout Florida, we offer legal representation on a contingency fee basis.
 That means there are no fees unless we win your case.
 To find out more, contact us to schedule a free case evaluation.